Cracking ice bodes well for Antarctica ship rescue

-PERTH, Australia (Reuters) - Ice that has trapped a Russian ship with 74 people on board in Antarctica appeared to be cracking up on Sunday, raising hopes for a rescue as a powerful Australian icebreaker approached the stranded vessel.
+PERTH, Australia, Dec 29 (Reuters) - Ice that has trapped a Russian ship with 74 people on board in Antarctica appeared to be cracking up on Sunday, raising hopes for a rescue as a powerful Australian icebreaker approached the stranded vessel.

 The Australian icebreaker the Aurora Australis is expected to reach the stricken ship at about midnight on Sunday.